gordonguthrie/voluntaryunion/README.md

-# Constitution Act
+# An Act of Voluntary Union

-A draft act for the Westminster parliament defining processes whereby a constitutional settlement can be arrived at.
+A draft act for the Westminster parliament defining processes whereby a constitutional settlement for a Voluntary Union can be arrived at.